exosphere-project/exosphere/docs/adr/governance-model.md

 ## Appendix A: Governance Model Evaluation Rubric

+### Using Structured Decision-Making to Inform Intuition

+The process of selecting a governance model can be complex and subjective.
+To ensure a comprehensive and unbiased evaluation, we will use a structured decision-making approach inspired by the Mediating Assessments Protocol (MAP) from Kahneman et al.'s paper "A Structured Approach to Strategic Decisions".
+The steps are as follows:

+1. **Identify Key Factors**: We have identified key factors that will influence our decision.
+These factors serve as our scoring rubric and include aspects like 'Community Engagement', 'Ease of Adoption', 'Incentives for Contributors', and 'Corporate Adoption'.

+2. **Score Each Option**: For each governance model, we will score it independently on each factor.
+We will use as much factual information as possible to avoid bias.
+For example, we might score the Apache Software Foundation model and the C4 model on each of the factors identified.

+3. **Delay the Final Decision**: We will wait until all key factors have been scored for all governance models before making our final decision.
+This approach helps to prevent early impressions or biases from unduly influencing our decision.

+4. **Make the Final Decision**: Once all governance models have been scored on all factors, we can make our final decision.
+This decision should be based on the scores each model received.

+This structured approach ensures that our decision is based on a comprehensive, unbiased evaluation of all governance models.
+For more details on this approach, refer to the paper ["A Structured Approach to Strategic Decisions"](https://ses.library.usyd.edu.au/handle/2123/28501).

+### Table with Criteria

 | Criteria                                   | ASF | CNCF | OpenInfra | C4 | Interim |
 |--------------------------------------------|-----|------|-----------|----|---------|
 | 1.
 Encourages Participation                |     |      |           |    |         |